CALL FOR ENTRIES:

 We welcome proposals from regional artists for temporary sculpture placements / installations at 5-8 locations throughout New Canaan from April-July, 2020.
 Selected artists will receive a $1,000 stipend to offset materials, transportation and installation expenses.

-We encourage artists to consider the national milestone of Earth Day at 50 years and express it through site-specific installations that consider the scale, geography and context of the distinct sites (see below).
+We encourage artists to contemplate the national milestone of Earth Day at 50 years, and express it through on-site installations that consider the scale and geography of New Canaan Land Trust’s sites (see below).
+We encourage artists to explore each site, both online and in person, and include their top three installation sites on the entry form.
 Proposed works should celebrate and respond to the natural environment, be visually engaging and/or interactive for viewers.